 How to supply and transfer your artwork

 If you can't provide artwork at the correct size or format then please get in touch.
 We offer a full in-house design service for all products and we can provide an individual quote based on your needs and requirements.
-Just email us with your requirements by contacting our designer directly at email@example.com or feel free to use our online chat facility for a quick consultation.
+Just email us with your requirements by contacting our team directly at firstname.lastname@example.org or feel free to use our online chat facility for a quick consultation.

 Is a signature required on delivery of my order?

 Yes, our courier will require a signature for the delivery to confirm the date and time of arrival.
 Our primary carrier is Fedex although we will sometimes use other providers too.

 Normally we will email the tracking information for your order on the evening of the day of dispatch so that you can know to expect the delivery.
 If you want to check the progress of the delivery you can use this information to track the consignment.

 If no-one is available to sign for your delivery then the courier will normally leave a card to say that a delivery was attempted and would then take the parcel away.
 The delivery is normally re-attempted the next working day.

 Depending on the courier, the delivery could be re-attempted two or three times before the parcel would eventually be returned to us.
 If the courier attempts delivery on multiple occasions with no success resulting in the parcel being returned then we can re-dispatch the parcel again for you but will bill the carriage cost to do it.